railsbridge/bridge_troll/README.md

 * [The running app](http://bridgetroll.herokuapp.com/)
 * [Pivotal Tracker project](https://www.pivotaltracker.com/projects/388105)

+# Volunteer Contributors

+Pick a story to work on, fork the project, and then make your changes and send a pull request.
+Note: change git clone below to be *your* repo.

-# setting up for development
+## Setting up for development

 rvm is expected.
 We're using 1.9.2 -- there's an rvmrc which should help make sure you are using the right ruby version.